rikulo/rikulo-docs/docs/View_Development/Build_with_DOM_Elements/index.md

 The structure of the associated DOM elements are usually simple, such [View](api:view), [TextView](api:view) and [ScrollView](api:view), while some can be complex, such as [Switch](api:view).
 It all depends on the requirement and whether HTML + CSS matches what you need.

-> Though rarely, you can draw the content in the fully customized way with [the Canvas element](http://api.dartlang.org/html/CanvasElement.html) too.
+> Though rarely, you can draw the content in the fully customized way with [CanvasElement](dart:html) too.

 Here is an example.